Skip to Main Content

 • Marriage Certificate for spouse and/or Birth Certificate for all dependent children (in English)

-• If enrollment of a spouse or dependents will change your insurance coverage from an individual to family coverage, you must also provide FAES with updated Fellowship Activation Forms.
+• If enrollment of a spouse or dependents will change your insurance coverage from individual to family coverage, you must also provide FAES with updated Fellowship Activation Forms.

 • Pages 1 and 3 of the Fellowship Activation Forms must be signed by the fellow